stackrox/stackrox/migrator/README.md

 Script should correspond to single change.
 Script should be part of the same release as this change.
 Here are the steps to write migration script:

-1. Run `DESCRIPTION="xxx" make bootstrap_migration` with a proper description of what the migration will do in the `DESCRIPTION` environment variable.
+1. Run `DESCRIPTION="xxx" STORE_OBJECT="storage.Object0,storage.Object1" make bootstrap_migration` with a proper description of what the migration will do in the `DESCRIPTION` environment variable. and OPTIONALLY with the objects being migrated to create `gen.go` files for each object being migrated in the optional `STORE_OBJECT` environment variable.

+2. If using the optional `STORE_OBJECT` parameter, generate the migration stores with the following command:
+    `gogen -run pg-table-bindings`

-2. Determine if this change breaks a previous releases database.
+3. Determine if this change breaks a previous releases database.
 If so increment the `MinimumSupportedDBVersionSeqNum` to the `CurrentDBVersionSeqNum` of the release immediately following the release that cannot tolerate the change.
    For example, in 4.2 a column `column_v2` is added to replace the `column_v1` column in 4.1.
 All the code from 4.2 onward will not reference `column_v1`.
 At some point in the future a rollback to 4.1 will not longer be supported